jeremslm/Tearing_Mode_Solver/README.md

 2. cd Tearing_Mode_Solver
 3. pip install .

-Here is an example of how to use this function.
+Here is a sketch of how to use this function.

 ```
 import tm_solver.solver as solver